DavidHe1127/Mr.He_HandBook/DevOps/AWS/ECS/README.md

 Blueprint describes how a container should launch.
 It contains settings like exposed port, docker image, cpu shares, memory requirement, command to run and env vars.

 #### Cluster
 A logic group of EC2 instances.
-When an instance launches the `ecs-agent` software on the server it registers the instance to an ECS Cluster.
-This is easily configurable by setting the ECS_CLUSTER variable.
+When an instance launches the `ecs-agent` software on the server it registers the instance to the ECS Cluster.
+This is easily configurable by setting the `ECS_CLUSTER` variable.

 #### Desired Count
 Desired count of running tasks.
 Say your task definition defines two containers (nginx + express) and you create and run a service with desired count 2.
 This will lead to 2 running tasks instantiated by the specified task definition are deployed onto each container instances respectively.